Wooden bookshelf plans for your next home improvement project.

 I have made quite a few of these bookshelves over the years, in fact every time we move house.

 For this woodworking project I used 16mm thick by 300mm wide white melamine shelving boards.
-It can be easily adapted for wooden shelves.
+These wooden bookshelf plans can be adapted for wooden shelves.

 You can also make it any size you want.